frakappa/cp-notes/Monotonic Stack.md

 This way, the stack stays ordered and, since each element is pushed and popped at most once, the overall algorithm runs in linear time.

-A monotonic stack can be used to solve problems such as finding the [[Nearest Smaller Value|nearest smaller value]] in linear time.
+A monotonic stack can be used to solve problems such as finding the [nearest smaller value](Nearest%20Smaller%20Value.md) in linear time.

 References:
 - [GFG](https://www.geeksforgeeks.org/dsa/introduction-to-monotonic-stack-2/)